 A material is considered 'biodegradable' if it can be decomposed by microorganisms such as bacteria, fungus, algae, earthworms, etc. As a result, water (H20), carbon dioxide (CO2) and/or methane (CH4), and by-products (residue, new biomass) form, which are non-toxic for the environment.

-Material of biological origin, excluding material embedded in geological formations and/or fossilized.
+Material of biological origin, excluding material embedded in geological formations and/or fossilised.
 Terrestrial vegetation, algae, animals, microorganisms and biowastes make up or produce biomass.
 They are directly or indirectly derived from photosynthesis and are renewable.

 Bioplastics are materials that are either bio-based, biodegradable, or both.